 4. Having an Improper Water Drainage System

 In contrast to not letting your foundation become too dry, you must also ensure that you do not let the area around your home become too moist as well.
-Having too much water gather around your foundation can be just as bad if not worse than not having enough and cause foundation issues.
+Having too much water gather around your foundation can be just as bad if not worse than not having enough and cause foundation issues such as sticking doors.
 Often times this may go unnoticed as most homeowners do not often stroll around their home during a rainstorm.
 Often we see properties that have sitting water below the soil and this has caused the foundation to expand and crack due to the excess moisture.
 There are a few simple solutions to this issue.
 First, utilize gutters to push rain water to exact areas of the home for the runoff and use extensions on the downspouts to move the rainwater as far away from the home as possible.
 Second, have a drainage system installed by a professional contractor around your home to ensure the rain water that does runoff heads away from the home and toward the street.
 Lastly, keep a proper landscaping grade around the base of your home.
 The landscaping around your home should slope away at a rate of one inch for every ten feet.
 If you find that you are not properly graded you can have some back-fill dirt brought in and professionals should re-grade your lawn to ensure proper runoff of all excess water.

 0% Financing for 18 Months